Oddly/samcrauwels.info/content/post/automate-git-bash.md

 # Finally, push the commit to our "$branch".
 git push origin $branch

-# Display the result from Git (error/success).
-read
 ```

 Standard, this script will not get executable permissions, so we run: